RecipeShare Test Kitchen

 We use affiliate links, which may earn us a small commission at no extra cost to you.

-Add grated cheese, nutmeg, cayenne, and thyme.
-Stir until cheese is fully melted and sauce is creamy.
+Stir in cheese, nutmeg, cayenne, and thyme until melted and creamy.

-Preheat oven broiler to high and line a baking tray.
+Preheat the broiler to high and line a baking tray.

-Arrange cleaned mussels on the tray, spoon generous Mornay sauce onto each shell.
+Arrange mussels on the tray and spoon sauce over each shell.

-Broil for 6–10 minutes until the tops are bubbling and golden brown.
+Broil 6 to 10 minutes until the tops are bubbling and lightly browned.

 8/3/2024